50 Latest Cast IELTS Topics

 News editors decide what to broadcast on television and what to print in newspapers.
 What factors do you think influence these decisions?
 Do we become used to bad news?
 Would it be better if more good news was reported?
 Discuss.
 (Cambridge IELTS 1).

-News editor decide what to to broadcast on television and what to print in newspaper.
-What factors do you think influence these decisions?
-Do we become used to bad news?
-Would it be better if more good news was reported?
+news editor decide what to broadcast on television and what to write in newspaper. what factors influence these decision? do you think we become used to bad news? should more good news be reported?

 News editors decide what to broadcast on television and what to print in newspapers.
 What factors do you think influence these decisions?
 Do we become used to bad news?
 Would it be better if more good news was reported?
 Use your own ideas, knowledge and experience and support your arguments with examples and relevant evidence.